tprodanov/iset/README.md

 - Join two maps/sets, split map/set into two.
 - Additional template parameter: Ix.
     Use `u32` indices if largest number of intervals is not supposed to be bigger than `u32::MAX`.
-- Create interval set and map using macros.

 ## Changelog
 You can find changelog [here](https://gitlab.com/tprodanov/iset/-/releases).